erhanyasar/react-job-list/README.md

 ### `yarn start`

-#### In order to run this project, please do run `React-Job-List-Express-Server` beforehand to get priorities.
+#### In order to run this project, please do run `React-Job-List-Express-Server` beforehand to get job's priorities.
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.